magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 ## Dilation connection

 TODO document the special relay handshake (it's the same as in Transit) ~piegames

-TODO How does this part of the protocol interact with web clients and WebSocket connections? ~piegames

 Upon established connection (or at least a viable candidate), both sides send their handshake message.
 The Leader sends "Magic-Wormhole Dilation Handshake v1 Leader\n\n".